dannyphan2000/pwa-kit/packages/extension-store-locator/README.md

 packages as peer dependencies so that your base application doesn't end up having multiple versions of a given package.
 See package.json for the full list of peer dependencies.

+### `@Chakra-ui` Provider

+This extension uses the `@chakra-ui` package as the UI library.
+Your application should use the `ChakraProvider` in the React component tree.

+If you want to use this without having to install `@chakra-ui` in your project, a `withOptionalChakraProvider` HOC is provided and is used in the extension.

+### `@salesforce/commerce-sdk-react` Provider

+This extension uses the `@salesforce/commerce-sdk-react` package to fetch the store locator data from SCAPI.
+Your application must use the `CommerceApiProvider` in the React component tree.

 ## Configurations

 The Store Locator extension is configured via the `mobify.app.extensions` property in the config files or `package.json` file.